What every Championship team needs to win promotion to the Premier League

 Playoff drama: who can stay the course?

-Naturally, two of the aforementioned quartet are going to fill half of the available play-off spots.
+Naturally, two of the aforementioned quartet are going to fill half of the available play-off spots, Southampton being one.

-There is currently a gap of 12 points between fourth and fifth after Saints’ midweek win.
+There is then a gap of 11 points to Norwich in fifth, and they are all-but-certain of a top-six finish barring a mammoth swing in goal difference on the final day.

-Battling for the two remaining play-off places are six clubs although Preston missed a golden opportunity to catapult themselves to seventh when they lost to Southampton.
+Behind them, it’s now one from two after Coventry, Preston and Middlesbrough each dropped out of the running in turn.

 Position